OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/notes-tei-markup.md

 # URIs

-each part of the edition down to, at least, the paragraph level should be addressable for reference in scholarly work.
+each part of the edition down to, at least, the paragraph level should be addressable for reference in scholarly work with stable `@xml:id`s

 1. General principle: The URI should resemble a sequence of key-value pairs
     + key and value are deliminated by `_`